rydmike/flex_color_scheme/README.md

 ```

 We pass in the `FlexSchemeData` we used for the active theme to the application's home page.
-Not really needed to use `FlexColorScheme`, but we will use it to show the active theme's name and descriptions in the demo.
-We also use it for the theme mode switch, that uses the scheme colors in as part of its toggle widget for the different theme modes.
+Not really needed to use
+`FlexColorScheme`, but we will use it to show the active theme's name and descriptions in the demo.
+We also use it
+for the theme mode switch, that uses the scheme colors in its toggle widget for the different theme modes.

-The content of the HomePage in all these examples is not really so relevant for using `FlexColorScheme` based application theming.
+The content of the HomePage in all these examples is not really so relevant for using `FlexColorScheme` based
+application theming.
 The critical parts are in the above `MaterialApp` theme definitions.
-The `HomePage` just contains UI to visually show what the defined example looks like in an application with commonly used Widgets.
-The home page also allow interaction with some of its API settings in later examples.
-All examples included the theme mode switch.
+The `HomePage` just
+contains UI to visually show what the defined example looks like in an application with commonly used Widgets.
+It also allows interaction with a few FlexColorScheme APIs in later examples.
+All examples include
+the theme mode switch.

-When you run example 1 you get a sample application that looks like this in light and dark mode:
+When you run **example 1** you get a sample application that looks like this in light and dark mode:

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1al.png?raw=true" alt="ColorScheme example 1 light" width="250"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1ad.png?raw=true" alt="ColorScheme example 1 dark" width="250"/>